Chris-Schnaufer/agol2mysql/create_db_details.md

 The format of this flag is `--map_name "<previous_name>=<new_name>`.
 The previous name will be used for the database and the new name is the AGOL name.

-The table name in the database can be changed to match the new name so that this flag isn't needed.
+The table name in the database can also be changed to match the new name so that this flag isn't needed.

 This flag can be specified multiple times, or none times, on the command line.